Legends of the Hidden Temple (film): Production

 Jet Jurgensmeyer was cast as Dudley, the youngest of the three siblings, who has the ability to talk to all animals except snakes.
 Kirk Fogg, the original host of Legends of the Hidden Temple, the 1990s game show on which the film is based, returns as a fictionalized version of himself, working as a tour guide.
 Colin Critchley and Isabela Moner also appear in the film.
 Voice actor Dee Bradley Baker, who is also from the original game show, reprised his role as Olmec.

 Ratings

-Legends of the Hidden Temple attracted a total of 1.60 million viewers with a 0.29 rating for people aged 18–49.
+Legends of the Hidden Temple attracted a total of 1.60 million viewers.